Belmont, California

 Belmont doesn’t have a true downtown, mostly restaurants along El Camino, including Vivace Ristorante: An Italian restaurant good for date night or family night.
 The Van’s Restaurant, which has excellent seafood and steak and a great view of the Bay, and Godfather's Burger Lounge: A popular spot for juicy burgers and gourmet milkshakes.
 Ultimately though for real nightlife you’ll need to pop down to Palo Alto or up to San Francisco.

 Belmont shares an elementary school district with Redwood Shores.
 The overall niche.com grade for the district is a B+ with academics coming in at an A-.
-As with many Cali school districts the schools suffer a bit in extracurriculars even if the teachers and academics are highly rated.
-Belmont High Schools are part of the Sequoia Union High School District, that also includes Atherton, Menlo Park and parts of other neighboring cities.
+As with many Cali school districts, the schools suffer a bit in extracurriculars even if the teachers and academics are highly rated.
+Belmont High School is part of the Sequoia Union High School District, which also includes Atherton, Menlo Park, and parts of other neighboring cities.
 The district rates A+ on niche.com and Carlmont High School in Belmont is one of the true gems in the area so you can look forward to high school for your kiddos if you end up here.

 Why You Should Move Here Now?